 My rationale was that I was inhaling the bacteria this way and that it would travel up the nasal passages on their own to my sinuses.
 I did this regimen once or twice a day initially until I started feeling better, then started doing it less frequently, and eventually only as needed.

-BACTOFERM F-RM-52 TREATMENT - We also use another product containing Lactobacillus sakei, which is purchased from a company selling it as a starter culture for sausages.
-The product is called Bactoferm F-RM-52 and it contains Lactobacillus sakei with Staphylococcus Carnosus.
-It is manufactured by Chr.
-Hansen, comes as a freeze-dried powder in a packet, and should be stored in the freezer.
-Using this product successfully treats both chronic sinusitis and acute sinusitis.
+FROZEN PROBIOTIC TREATMENT METHOD - We also use frozen products containing L. sakei, such as Bactoferm F-RM-52 (which contains Lactobacillus sakei and Staphylococcus Carnosus, and is sold as a starter culture for sausages).
+These come as freeze-dried powders in a packet, and should be stored in the freezer.
+They successfully treat both chronic sinusitis and acute sinusitis.
 Once opened, the L. sakei only stays alive at most a few months (it may feel weaker in as little as 8 times of use), even though the package is put back in the freezer.
 This is because L. sakei is anaerobic (dies off when exposed to oxygen).

 My experience with the Bactoferm F-RM-52 is that it works well, it is reliable, and it is not as gentle as kimchi.
 I use this product once a day when needed, perhaps for only 3 or 4 days in a row, then wait a day or 2 to see if more is needed, because it has a lot of L. sakei in it (therefore strong).
 The effect of the second microbe is unknown (but it is considered non-pathogenic) and we (and others) have not found any problems.
 If too much is used at one time (many times in each nostril - such as 5 times in each nostril), then the throat and sinuses may feel very dry, perhaps even a feeling of light-headedness or a feeling of "too much probiotics" for a few hours up to a day.
 That is why it is better to use less, not more at once.
 As I've said many times, what we've done is self-experimentation with these sinusitis treatments.

-LACTOPY TREATMENT METHOD - Lactopy Prime is manufactured in Korea and sold as a supplement for "digestive health".
-It contains L.sakei derived from kimchi.
-There are various Lactopy products, but we use Lactopy Prime.
-We use it similar to kimchi or a multistrain probiotic treatment.
-1) Spoon a little of the powder (use the little spoon that comes in the package) into a small clean bowl, and add a little bottled, distilled, or boiled water (1/4 cup or less) to make a mixture.
+REFRIGERATED PROBIOTIC TREATMENT METHOD - Use any of these methods for any refrigerated probiotic (whether a single strain or multi-strain).
+1) Spoon a little of the powder (maybe 1/8 to 1/4 teaspoon; this may involve cutting open a capsule) into a small clean bowl, and add a little bottled, distilled, or boiled water (1/8 to 1/4 cup) to make a mixture.
 2) Stir, let it sit for about 2 to 3 minutes.
 3) Then dab or smear a little into each nostril.
 Repeat a few times.
 Try not to blow the nose for about 30 minutes.
-Sometimes we skip the above steps and just swish this mixture in the mouth, and then we swallow it (after all, it is a dietary supplement).
-Every time we do a treatment we make a new Lactopy and bottled water mixture to use.
-Lactopy Prime must be refrigerated.
+OR just skip the above steps and just swish this mixture in the mouth, and then swallow it (after all, it is a dietary supplement).
+OR can just pour the powder into the mouth, swish for a while, and then swallow.
+(By the way, every time we do a treatment we make a new mixture to use.)

-+ COMBINATION OF TREATMENT METHODS IN 1 DAY: We rarely do this.
-First a kimchi treatment, and then several hours later a Bactoferm F-RM-52 treatment or Lactopy treatment.
-Family members tried this recently for a few days and found that it worked well.
+COMBINATION OF TREATMENT METHODS IN 1 DAY: We rarely do this.
+First a kimchi or multistrain probiotic treatment, and then several hours later a Bactoferm F-RM-52 treatment.
 (Remember: this is self-experimentation and results can be positive or negative).
-The only reason we did it was to see if we could increase the variety of species of bacteria in our sinuses after only using Bactoferm F-RM-52 for many months in year 3.
+The only reason we did it was to see if we could increase the variety of species of bacteria in our sinuses after only using Bactoferm F-RM-52 for many months.
 We would not do a combination treatment if we were just tryng out a L. sakei treatment for the first time - it is better to experiment with one method at a time to see if it works.
 (Note: Using a multi-strain probiotic pill sometimes had a similar effect, sometimes not - see next method).

-The bacteria we looked for in the probiotic was: Lactobacillus acidophilus, Lactobacillus plantarum, Lactobacillus rhamnosus, Lactobacillus casei, and Bifidobacterium lactis.
-We use Flora Udo's Choice Advanced Adult's Probiotic (in the refrigerated section of a local store or at florahealth.com) which has those 5 plus: Bifidobacterium bifidum, and Bifidobacterium breve.
-We occasionally used this once (or twice) in year 4 interspersed in-between Bactoferm F-RM-52 treatments or even sometimes when the sinuses seem a little "off" in order to get other beneficial bacteria up in the sinuses.
+FINAL NOTE: The beneficial bacteria we looked for in a (refrigerated) multistrain probiotic was: Lactobacillus acidophilus, Lactobacillus plantarum, Lactobacillus rhamnosus, Lactobacillus casei, and Bifidobacterium lactis.
+The one we've been using has those 5 plus: Bifidobacterium bifidum, and Bifidobacterium breve.
+We occasionally use this interspersed in-between other L. sakei treatments or even sometimes when the sinuses seem a little "off" in order to get other beneficial bacteria up in the sinuses.
 And yes, it usually makes the sinuses feel better (but not always) and sometimes has stopped the "downward slide into sinusitis".
 NOTE: Researchers are focusing on Lactobacillus rhamnosus, L. casei, and L. plantarum (along with L. sakei) in treating sinusitis and for nasal health.

 FOR DETAILS ON WHERE WE AND OTHERS FOUND L.Sakei (BRANDS, PRODUCTS, etc.) AND SOME OTHER PROBIOTIC POSSIBILITIES, PLEASE READ THE POST: THE ONE PROBIOTIC THAT TREATS SINUSITIS .
 (Lots of valuable information.)